nvoff/nvoff/README.md

 Hi there, my name is Nikita Vokhmintsev .
 I am 23 years old, living and working in the city of Innopolis.
 My hobby is motion design and videographer.

 </br>
-💻 I’m currently learning Python
+💻 I’m currently learning Python and Information Security

 ### 📕 Courses